aswanth1269/boostlocal/README.md

 ## 📌 Overview

-**Localyst** is a lightweight, user-friendly web application that helps entrepreneurs, small business owners, NGOs, and community planners collect real-time business listing data from **Google Maps**.
+**BoostLocal** is a lightweight, user-friendly web application that helps entrepreneurs, small business owners, NGOs, and community planners collect real-time business listing data from **Google Maps**.

 With just a search query and a click, users can extract essential business insights like names, addresses, contact details, review metrics, and geo-coordinates — all exportable in CSV or Excel formats.